Federal Direct Stafford Loan

 - Direct Stafford Unsubsidized Loan: You can get this loan regardless of your family's income.
 This loan is a non-need-based loan, and you must pay the interest on a semiannual basis while you are enrolled in school and during the grace period or the interest will be added to the principal (original amount) of your loan at the time of repayment.
 To estimate monthly loan payments, use this online loan calculator.

 You must accept the loan(s) at http://my.bsu.edu to indicate the type and amount of loan you wish to borrow: subsidized and/or unsubsidized.
 Subsequent loan requests may require submission of a paper form.
 It is possible to have both a subsidized and an unsubsidized loan at the same time.
 You must be enrolled for at least 6 credit hours undergraduate or 5 credit hours graduate.

-A 1.0 percent loan fee will be deducted from each loan disbursement.
+A 1.051% (1.072% for loans with a first disbursement on or after Dec 1, 2013) loan fee will be deducted from each loan disbursement .
 This fee helps reduce the government's cost of the loan.